Updated December 2, 2020

 During these challenging times, having a plan is crucial as you navigate the immediate and future needs of your workforce and their families.
 Even more important is having a trusted partner who can guide you through the process.

 Premise Health is committed to protecting and promoting the health and safety of team members, members, and their families.
 As the COVID-19 outbreak evolves, our teams can play a critical role in reinforcing the country’s healthcare infrastructure.
 By delivering care through a virtual first approach at our health centers and pharmacies, we can alleviate the burden on community resources and provide continued access to high-quality healthcare.
-And by delivering mass screenings and antibody testing, we can facilitate a quicker, safer return to normal for businesses and workers, leading to a faster, more sustainable health and economic recovery.
+And by delivering mass screenings and testing programs, we can facilitate a quicker, safer return to normal for businesses and workers, leading to a faster, more sustainable health and economic recovery.

 From pandemic preparation and screening to response and return to the workplace, we can help your organization strategically navigate this unprecedented and challenging time.